MicrosoftLearning/AI-102-AIEngineer/Instructions/16-video-indexer.md

 First, you'll need to sign into the Video Indexer portal and upload a video.

 > **Tip**: If the Video Indexer page is slow to load in the hosted lab environment, use your locally installed browser.
-Yiu can switch back to the hosted VM for the later tasks.
+You can switch back to the hosted VM for the later tasks.

 1. In your browser, open the Video Indexer portal at `https://www.videoindexer.ai`.
 2. If you have an existing Video Indexer account, sign in.
 Otherwise, sign up for a free account and sign in using your Microsoft account (or any other valid account type).
 If you have difficulty signing in, try opening a private browser session.